-Time Zones: Bermuda, the Bahamas, and the Turks and Caicos Islands observe Daylight Saving Time on the same schedule as the USA and Canada, beginning the second Sunday in March, ending the first Sunday in November.
-(For instance, from 2012‑03‑11 until 2012‑11‑04, and from 2013‑03‑10 until 2013‑11‑03.)
-The other islands listed above observe standard time year-round.
+Time Zones: With the exception of Samoa and Mexico, the locations shown that observe Daylight Saving Time, do so on the U.S./Canadian schedule, from the second Sunday of March until the first Sunday of November; for example, from 2021-03-14 until 2021-11-07 or from 2022-03-13 until 2022-11-06.
+Mexico uses slightly different dates, although areas near the U.S. border mostly use the U.S. dates.
+WS Samoa uses very different dates, because it is in the southern hemisphere.
+Cuba formerly used different dates, but has moved its schedule to the same dates used in the U.S. The other islands listed above observe standard time year-round.
 To convert to international time zone notation (offset from UTC/GMT), subtract 12 hours from the time shown here; for example, 7:00 (Eastern Standard Time) corresponds to UTC–05:00.

 SX Sint Maarten was part of AN the Netherlands Antilles, country code +599.
 However, Sint Maarten has transitioned to a new separate status within the Kingdom of the Netherlands.
 The new ISO country code (and thus Internet domain) has been assigned and is now active; the telephone code changed to country code +1, city code 721.
 Calling from North America, 011-599-5xx-xxxx has changed to 1-721-5xx-xxxx.
 The telephone numbering switchover was originally scheduled for 2010-05-31, mandatory on 2010-11-30, but was postponed until 2011-09-30 (permissive), 2012-09-30 (mandatory).
 You must now use +1 721 for Sint Maarten.
 These changes do not affect MF (French) Saint-Martin.

-The former AN Netherlands Antilles has two other new ISO country codes assigned, to be activated for the Internet in 2012 or 2013.
-The Caribbean Netherlands, also known as the BES islands (Bonaire, Sint Eustasius, and Saba) have been assigned BQ, and Curaçao is now using CW.
-Until the new .bq domain is activated, continue to use AN.
+The former AN Netherlands Antilles has two other new ISO country codes assigned, some of which have been activated for the Internet.
+The Caribbean Netherlands, also known as the BES islands (Bonaire, Sint Eustasius, & Saba) have been assigned BQ, and Curaçao is now using CW.
+The .an domain has been discontinued, and .bq has not yet been activated, so for the time being use .nl (Netherlands) for the BES islands.
 No plans have been announced to change the +599 telephone country code for CW Curaçao and BQ BES islands.

 PR Puerto Rico added area code +1 939 as an overlay of +1 787 on 2001-09-15.